Device 6

-Device 6 (stylized as DEVICE 6) is a text-based adventure game developed by Swedish game developer Simogo for iOS.
+Device 6 (stylized as DEVICE 6) is a text-based adventure game developed by Swedish game developer Simogo, released in 2013 for iOS.
 The game uses text, images and sounds to guide the player through a set of puzzles, which the in-game protagonist, Anna, needs to solve to escape from an unknown island.
+In 2025, the game was made available on Windows, Nintendo Switch and Nintendo Switch 2 as part of the Simogo Legacy Collection.

 Gameplay

 The player must rotate their device to read certain lines of text as they navigate through the game world.

 Device 6 uses mainly text in its gameplay, and the player swipes the screen to move through or review the story.
 The text may turn or split into branches in certain points of the game, adapting to the protagonist's movements in the story.
 The player uses buttons to interact with in-game elements shown in black-and-white pictures like machines to get hints or to solve a puzzle.

 Plot

 The game begins with Anna, the protagonist, waking up in an unknown castle, only with an unpleasant doll in her memory.
 Throughout her journey, she meets strange people and creatures appearing to be unresponsive or electronically controlled, raising her suspicion.

+In the end, its revealed that an organization named HAT knocked her out with a doll, and drove her to the island, letting her explore the island and exposing her to a fake story in hope of making her join the organization.

+However, she never believed anything of the things she experienced in the island, and finds out that shes trapped on the island by a device named DEVICE 4, used for creating the text and images you see in the game, she then destroys the device, eventually killing herself.

+Its then revealed that the points that you collect in the game, can be used to buy the same doll that knocked her out.